amishjim/HelloWorld/README.md

 # HelloWorld
 First, whatever it is you do here.
+Everything is going to be better than you think.